Pacific Science Center Exhibits

 Explore the science of northwest Washington’s largest and ecologically diverse estuary, the Puget Sound.
 See real tides and currents in action at the 100 sq. ft. scale model of the sound.

 PHYSICAL SCIENCES & ENGINEERING

 Looking for something different?
-Come check out our maker space, Tinker Tank, in Building 3 by the Denny Way windows.
+Come check out our maker space, Tinker Tank, in Carnevali Pavillion by the entrance to the Boeing IMAX Theater.